+- 29. With a slight improvement, fiscal deficits in 2010 remained sizeable in developed G20 economies, averaging above 8 per cent of GDP.
+In the euro area, the economic recovery, even if weak, and fiscal austerity measures are projected to reduce budget deficits to 4.4 per cent of GDP on average in 2011, but deficits in Japan and the United States are expected to widen further. - 30.
 Major concerns remain over the still rising trend in public indebtedness, which many stakeholders perceive to be unsustainable in the medium and long run.
 The average public debt ratio for developed economies has already surpassed 100 per cent of GDP in 2011.
-Such concerns have already triggered further downgrading of the sovereign debt ratings of several developed economies, including Greece, Ireland, Japan, Portugal and Spain.
+Such concerns have already triggered the further downgrading of the sovereign debt ratings of several developed economies, including Greece, Ireland, Japan, Portugal and Spain.
 As indicated, one rating agency recently also presented a negative outlook for the debt burden of the United States.
-Despite financial support from the European Financial Stability Facility (EFSF), borrowing costs for the Governments of Greece, Ireland and Portugal have increased further to almost prohibitive levels.
+Despite the financial support from the European Financial Stability Facility, borrowing costs for the Governments of Greece, Ireland and Portugal have increased further to almost prohibitive levels.
 But these are still exceptions.
 For most developed economies, interest rates on sovereign bond issues have remained low so far.
-Net borrowing costs in France, Germany, Italy, Japan, the Netherlands and the United States in fact fell under pre-crisis levels, as a result of both low interest rates and 'quantitative easing' policies involving large purchases of sovereign bonds by a number of central banks.
-In the medium term, sovereign borrowing costs are expected to increase as a result of tighter monetary policies with higher interest rates and the unwinding of the government bond holdings of central banks.

-In response to these concerns and to try to anchor expectations of low long-term interest rates, many developed economies have already committed to fiscal consolidation.
-For instance, fiscal austerity measures in the United Kingdom aim to cut the deficit by an estimated 8 percentage points of GDP by 2015.
-Varying across countries, fiscal consolidation plans include measures to cut government spending, measures to raise tax rates or to broaden the tax basis and to reform social welfare systems.
+Net borrowing costs in France, Germany, Italy, Japan, the Netherlands and the United States in fact fell under pre-crisis levels, as a result of both low interest rates and quantitative easing policies involving large purchases of sovereign bonds by central banks.
+In the medium term, sovereign borrowing costs are expected to increase as a result of higher interest rates driven by tightening monetary policies and the unwinding of the government bond holdings of central banks. - 31.
+In response to those concerns and in attempts to anchor the expectations of low long-term interest rates, many developed economies have already committed to fiscal consolidation.
+For instance, fiscal austerity measures in the United Kingdom of Great Britain and Northern Ireland aim to cut the deficit by an estimated 8 percentage points of GDP by 2015.
+Varying across countries, fiscal consolidation plans include measures to cut government spending, measures to raise tax rates or broaden the tax basis and reforms of social welfare systems. - 32.
 It is not obvious that such commitments are enough to stave off sovereign debt crises.
-If the commitment to fiscal consolidation is not credible enough to bring public debt down, interest rates in financial markets may increase anyway, heightening the risk of default.
+If the commitment to fiscal consolidation is not credible enough to bring down public debt, interest rates in financial markets may increase anyway, heightening the risk of default.
 If austerity measures are too drastic and come too soon given the stage of the recovery, economic growth and employment could suffer and the still fragile banking sector could weaken further.
-If this then pulls the plug out of the recovery, public debt ratios may continue to increase despite (or owing to) austerity measures, further increasing the risk of default.
-So far, most European countries seem mainly worried about the first risk, rather than about the second one.
-The problem is, however, that it is not about a simple choice between addressing one or the other risks, as the two are interdependent: a weaker recovery (e.g. caused by premature austerity) could easily undermine the credibility of fiscal consolidation plans as it will make reducing public debt ratios increasingly difficult.
+If that would then pull the plug out of the recovery, public debt ratios may continue to increase despite (or owing to) the austerity measures, equally increasing the risk of default.
+So far, in particular most European countries seem worried mainly about the first risk, rather than about the second one.
+The problem is, however, that it is not about a simple choice between addressing one or the other risks, as the two are interdependent: a weaker recovery (e.g., caused by premature austerity) could render fiscal consolidation plans not credible given the greater difficulty in bringing down public debt ratios.